StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-08-09-async-doesnt-change-http-protocol.md

 ---
 layout: post
 title: "Async Doesn't Change the HTTP Protocol"
-tags: ["async", ".NET", "ASP.NET"]
 ---
 In my experience, there are two questions commonly asked by programmers new to async after they've learned the basics.

-The most-asked question is ["why does my partially-async code deadlock?"](http://blog.stephencleary.com/2012/07/dont-block-on-async-code.html).
+The most-asked question is ["why does my partially-async code deadlock?"]({% post_url 2012-07-12-dont-block-on-async-code %}).